zhang-hua/cortana-intelligence-interactive-voice-response-bot/Technical Deployment Guide/README.md

 > Directly add the bot to your contacts: https://join.skype.com/bot/YOUR_APP_ID

 Using your Skype client, initiate a call to your bot and follow the prompts.
-You can order any product in the standard adventure works category, such as a mountain bike, fenders, or bike wash.
-The bot will prompt you to disambiguate product names or to choose product attributes, if necessary.
+You can order any product in the AdventureWorks product inventory, such as a mountain bike, fenders, or bike wash.
+The bot will prompt you to choose a matching product or to choose product attributes, as needed.

 ## Sample product queries
 1. "*mountain bike*": a general product category